 Any Mosquito Lagoon fishing guide can take you fly fishing.
 If you are planning a fly fishing trip, however, I recommend you choose a dedicated fly fishing guide.
 Having a guide that is a skilled fly fishing angler themselves will insure the small details, that can make a huge difference, are covered.
 Many of our clients have limited or no saltwater fly fishing experience.
 Others arrive thinking they have the casting skills needed but quickly discover otherwise.
 Fly fishing guides have the knowledge and skill to provide you with the instruction needed to help get your fly to the fish.
 Simple things such as having the boat positioned correctly are often overlooked by non fly fishing guides.
 There are only a few dedicated saltwater fly fishing guides in Mosquito Lagoon.
 Still fewer yet are the number or certified fly casting instructors.
 Ask your guide about their personal fly fishing experience.
 If all else is similar, why not choose the guide who may be able to provide you with that extra edge to make your Mosquito Lagoon fly fishing charter the best it can be.

 Capt.
-Chris Myers is a Federation of Fly Fishers Certified Casting Instructor.
+Chris Myers is an International Federation of Fly Fishers Certified Casting Instructor.
 To become a certified instructor, candidates not only need to demonstrate a certain level of fly casting ability, they must demonstrate an ability to teach and explain fly casting techniques and analyze casting strokes.
 Check out my Youtube Fly Casting Playlist for instructional fly casting videos.

 Orlando Fly Fishing Guide

 Mosquito Lagoon Fly Fishing Charters